 The Certificates are complex products.
 You should exercise caution in relation to them.
 Investors are warned that the price of the Certificates may fall in value as rapidly as it may rise and holders may sustain a total loss of their investment.
 The price of the Certificates also depends on the supply and demand for the Certificates in the market and the price at which the Certificates is trading at any time may differ from the underlying valuation of the Certificates because of market inefficiencies.
 It is not possible to predict the secondary market for the Certificates.
 Although the Issuer, the Guarantor and/or any of their affiliates may from time to time purchase the Certificates or sell additional Certificates on the market, the Issuer, the Guarantor and/or any of their affiliates are not obliged to do so.
-Investors should also note that there are leveraged risks because the Certificates integrate a leverage mechanism and the Certificates will amplify the movements in the increase, and in the decrease, of the value of the Underlying Stock (as defined below) and if the investment results in a loss, any such loss will be increased by the leverage factor of the Certificates.
-As such, investors could lose more than they would if they had invested directly in the Underlying Stock.
+Investors should also note that there are leveraged risks because the Certificates integrate a leverage mechanism and the Certificates will amplify the movements in the increase, and in the decrease, of the value of the Index, or the securities or derivatives comprised in the Index and if the investment results in a loss, any such loss will be increased by the leverage factor of the Certificates.
+As such, investors could lose more than they would if they had invested directly in the Index, or the securities or derivatives comprised in the Index.

-The Certificates are classified as capital markets products other than prescribed capital markets products and Specified Investment Products (SIPs), and may only be sold to retail investors with enhanced safeguards, including an assessment of such investors' investment knowledge or experience.
+The Certificates are classified as capital markets products other than prescribed capital markets products1 and Specified Investment Products (SIPs)2, and may only be sold to retail investors with enhanced safeguards, including an assessment of such investors' investment knowledge or experience.